Getting Started with Canada Provincial Nominee Programs – Information on Requirements and Process

 Canada Immigration

 The Immigration and Refugee Protection Act provides the basic rules governing how Canada selects immigrants and refugees.
 Under this act, a number of programs have been created to streamline the selection process and make it easier for professionals to immigrate to Canada.
-One of these programs is the provincial nominee program (PNP).
+One of these programs is the Provincial Nominee Program (PNP).
 Canada’s PNPs provide a fast and flexible alternative to the employment-based immigration system for highly skilled workers who want to come to Canada to work.
 The Programs make it possible for foreign workers to receive permanent residence without going through the time-consuming process of sponsoring their own application for permanent residence.
 The IC has conducted research on how to most effectively support employers seeking to participate in PNPs.
 We hope this resource will help employers navigate the often challenging and ambiguous world of PNP participation.

 What is a Provincial Nominee Program?